Pulling your horse’s tail to tidy up the top

-So, after so much discussion about pulling manes, we are now at the other end of the horse and will tackle pulling tails, and other ways to groom tails.
-Keep in mind, this may not work for every horse or every owner.
+- Keep in mind, this may not work for every horse or every owner.
 Just like pulling manes.
-But it's nice to have options, right?
+But it’s nice to have options, right?
 Many horses have zero objections to having their tail pulled.
 Some horses do object.
-There are other ways to get a tidy tail top, this is just one of them.
+There are other ways to get a tidy tail top, like using scissors or clippers, this is just one of them.

 Mig’s natural tail top.

 - Here is a photo of a horse whose tail has been groomed.
 See how much nicer for the show ring?
 This horse had the sides of his tail clipped.

 This tail belongs to a young dressage horse.

 How do you go from jungle to sleek city street?
 You either pull or clip the tail.